 The bottom electrode is graphite, the anode (negative terminal) in nearly 100% of commercial lithium-ion batteries sold today (and the focus of my research).
 Discharged (i.e. empty) graphite is gray in color.
 As lithium ions insert inside the graphite particles, their color changes from gray to red to yellow.

 The top electrode is lithium metal, which is commonly regarded as a “next-generation” anode material.
-The regions on the surface that grow and shrink are called “dendrites”.
+The regions on the surface that grow and shrink are commonly called “dendrites”.
 After many battery cycles, a dendrite may reach the other battery electrode, which causes an electrical short.
 Controlling the formation of these dendrites is the key to safe, high-energy batteries and is the focus of significant research efforts today.